 The Met has issued the first extreme heat warning and it is expect to be in place until temperatures reach their peak on Thursday If you’re currently doing all you can to keep your home cool but still sweating from top to toe an expert at Meaco has a fan-tastic tip.

-There’s absolutely nothing worse than being too hot at night, and it could be that you don’t have the correct fan position.
-If you’re struggling to get enough rest, we’ve got loads of advice on how to keep a bedroom cool during hot weather.
+There’s absolutely nothing worse than being too hot at night, and even if you have the best fan to hand, it could be that you don’t have the correct fan position.

 Expert fan positioning trick

 We asked Chris Michael, Director at fan, heater, and dehumidifier retailer Meaco, for his advice on keeping a room cool, and he shared the correct fan position for circulating plenty of cool air.